Currents, Systoles, and Compactifications of Character Varieties: Abstract

 \section{Abstract}

-We study the Thurston--Parreau boundary both of the Hitchin and of the maximal character varieties and determine therein an open set of discontinuity for the action of the mapping class group.
+We study the Weyl chamber length compactification both of the Hitchin and of the maximal character varieties and determine therein an open set of discontinuity for the action of the mapping class group.
 This result is obtained as consequence of a canonical decomposition of a geodesic current on a surface of finite type arising from a topological decomposition of the surface along special geodesics.
 We show that each component either is associated to a measured lamination or has positive systole.
-For a current with positive systole, we show that the intersection function on the set of closed curves is bi-Lipschitz equivalent to the length function with respect to a hyperbolic metric.
+For a current with positive systole, we show that the intersection function on the set of closed curves is bilipschitz equivalent to the length function with respect to a hyperbolic metric.